ymohamed08/odas-ros/README.md

 # ODAS -> ROS
 This project is being developped by the [IntRoLab](https://introlab.3it.usherbrooke.ca/mediawiki-introlab/index.php/Main_Page) team.
+Added the Kinect azure config file.

 ## Prerequisites
 You will need CMake, GCC and the following external libraries: